worldemar/investment-portfolio-optimizer/README.md

 - Save market data into [asset_returns.csv](asset_returns.csv) file.
 Each row is one rebalancing period, each column is revenue from corresponding asset.
 Look at example file for details.
 - Open [asset_colors.py](asset_colors.py) and edit asset colors to your taste.
-- Run `optimizer.py` with `--precision=10` and take a look at standard output.
-Precision is specified in percent.
+- Run `optimizer.py` with parameters:
+  - `--precision=10` - Precision is specified in percent.
+Asset allocation will be stepped according to this value.
+  - `--hull=3` - Use ConvexHull algorithm to select only edge-case portfolios.
+This considerably speeds up plotting.
+     In most cases these portfolios are most interesting anyway.
+This settings is 0 by default.
+     Note that in this case ALL portfolios will be drawn on SVG.
+Your browser might not be able to display it.

 Results of edge case portfolios will be displayed in terminal.

 Check SVG graphs in `result` folder for all portfolios performances.

-Note that ALL portfolios will be drawn on SVG.
-Your browser might not be able to display it.

-Limit number of assets and set precision higher to avoid this.

 ### What does it actually do?